drBenway/pixi-vn-wiki/start/why.md

 * saves the current state of the entire game at each "story step" also giving the possibility to go back
 * functionality to save and load the current state of the game.

 It does **not reinvent things** that already exist.
-Pixi'VN binds together several very popular libraries and provides APIs to interact with them and have full access to them.
+Pixi’VN binds together several very popular libraries and provides APIs to interact with them and have full access to them.
 It does not invent new programming/narrative languages.

 ## Ren'Py vs Pixi’VN